sfuhrm/docker-opendaylight/README.md

 ## Credits

-This is a fork of [Guillaume Lefevres](https://github.com/guillaumelfv/docker-opendaylight) repository, but most things have changed.
+This is a fork of [Guillaume Lefevres](https://github.com/guillaumelfv/docker-opendaylight) repository, but nothing of Guillaumes work is left.